skyla15/HireMeProject-/README.md

 2. C++
   2.1.
 [LearnCPP](https://www.learncpp.com)
 3. ......Updating......
-Database and others refer to Google [University](https://github.com/jwasham/coding-interview-university/blob/master/README.md#interview-process--general-interview-prep) for now
+Database and others refer to [Google University](https://github.com/jwasham/coding-interview-university/blob/master/README.md#interview-process--general-interview-prep) for now
 ___
 ### How to study and retain knowledge
-1. Read a chapter of books above
+1. Read a chapter of [meterials](#Meterials-I-am-going-to-use)
 2. Put it into an actual code
 3. ....
 Updating ....
 ___
 ### Coding Exercises/Challenges
 <details>
   <summary><b>Contents</b></summary>